-"Music gives soul to the universe, wings to the mind, flight to the imagination and life to everything."
+"Music gives soul to the universe, wings to the mind, flight to the imagination and life to everything."- Plato

-One hour (1 hour) KS2 and Forty-five (45) minutes KS1 music lessons are timetabled for each class on a weekly basis.
+One hour KS2 / KS1 music lessons are timetabled for each class on a weekly basis.
 This involves both whole class and small group activities.
-We aim to meet as far as possible the requirements of the National Curriculum.
-Pupils understanding of music will be developed through activities which bring together the requirements of performing, composing, listening and appraising.

 To aid the teaching and learning of music at St Mary’s Catholic Primary School the following musical resources are available:

 - Drum Kit

 - Various music books including “Sing Up” resources

 - A range of musical resources on CD which includes classical and popular music

 For pupils wanting to learn an instrument, we do offer heavily subsidised instrumental lessons on the instruments listed below, which take place during the school day.